stefan-niedermann/fis/README.md

 ### Starting the frontend

-The frontend is a default angular application.
-The working directory is in `src/main/resources/frontend`.
+The frontend is an Angular application.
+The working directory is in the `frontend` subfolder.
+For more information see its [README.md](./frontend/README.md).

 ## License